Texas

 A Service of Notice form is included with this template.
 This form is used to accurately record the details of how and when the Notice was served to the tenant.

-The Texas 3 Day Notice to Vacate template is available in Microsoft Word format.
-It is designed for easy downloading, completion, and printing, making it convenient for landlords to use as and when needed.
+The 3 Day Notice to Vacate template is available in Microsoft Word format.
+It is designed for easy downloading, completion, and printing.
+The form is reusable and is ideal for both landlords and rental property managers.

 Texas 30 Day Notice to Landlord of Intention to Vacate